 You are required to pay Fringe Benefits Tax (FBT) if you provide any benefit to an employee or an employees' associate (e.g. a family member, etc).

 Benefits include any rights, privileges or services you supply to an employee in relation to their employment.
-For instance, the following types of activities would require you to pay FBT:
+For instance, you are required to pay FBT if you:

 - allow an employee to use a work car for private purposes